qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 * group your commits and clean your change history
 * fix possible conflicts with the main repo
-* or, build the documentation to test your changes.
+* build the documentation to test your changes

 You need to `install git <https://git-scm.com/downloads>`_ on your hard drive in order to get access to more advanced and powerful tools and have a